WU-Dongze/WU-Dongze.github.io/_publications/paper-title-number-2.md

 paperurl: 'https://arxiv.org/pdf/2308.14824v2.pdf'
 ---

-**Submitted** to IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP) 2024, the leading conference in signal processing.
+**Accepted** by IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP) 2024, the leading conference in signal processing.

 Below are the main contributions of the paper:
 * Provided a theoretical analysis using the PAC-learning and derived novel generalization bounds for Bayesian meta-learning, which were further optimized to develop a Bayes-optimal hyper-posterior with performance guarantees